ThisIsNotANamepng/blog/README.md

     - List articles by date posted
     - Allow articles to not have tags and not have the first line of file appear in the tags section of
     - Add a linked table of contents to the boilerplates
+    - Consider adding an admin page to tell it to update and usage monitoring (dashboard of how many people, especially unknown people for private pages like /olympics)
+    - Research forwarding traffic to another service (IE forwarding domain.tld/minecraft to the minecraft server)